ModeSeq: Taming Sparse Multimodal Motion Prediction with Sequential Mode Modeling

-\textbf{Prediction Head.} Given the conditional, context-aware mode embedding $\bm{m}_t^{(\ell)}$, we use an MLP head to output the $t$-th trajectory $\hat{\bm{y}}_t^{(\ell)}$ and another to estimate the corresponding confidence score $\hat{\bm{\phi}}_t^{(\ell)}$: \textbf{Comparison with DETR-Like Decoders.} In contrast to motion decoders~\cite{varadarajan2022multipath++, nayakanti2022wayformer, zhou2023query, shi2022mtr} inspired by DETR~\cite{carion2020end}, where the relationships between modes are completely neglected~\cite{varadarajan2022multipath++, nayakanti2022wayformer} or weakly modeled by mode-mode self-attention~\cite{zhou2023query, shi2022mtr}, modeling modes as a sequence strengthens mode-wise relational reasoning thanks to the conditional dependence in generating multimodal embeddings, which is beneficial to eliminating duplicated trajectories.
-Furthermore, it is worth noting that DETR-like approaches can only decode a fixed number of modes, as the number of learnable/static anchors cannot be changed once specified at the start of training.
-By contrast, our ModeSeq framework supports decoding more/less modes at test time, which can be simply achieved by changing the number of decoding steps.
+\textbf{Prediction Head.} Given the conditional, context-aware mode embedding $\bm{m}_k^{(\ell)}$, we use an MLP head to output the $k$-th trajectory $\hat{\bm{y}}_k^{(\ell)}$ and another to estimate the corresponding confidence score $\hat{\bm{\phi}}_k^{(\ell)}$: \textbf{Comparison with DETR-Like Decoders.} In contrast to motion decoders~\cite{varadarajan2022multipath++, nayakanti2022wayformer, zhou2023query, shi2022mtr} inspired by DETR~\cite{carion2020end}, where the relationships between modes are completely neglected~\cite{varadarajan2022multipath++, nayakanti2022wayformer} or weakly modeled by mode-mode self-attention~\cite{zhou2023query, shi2022mtr}, modeling modes as a sequence strengthens mode-wise relational reasoning thanks to the conditional dependence in generating multimodal embeddings, which is beneficial to eliminating duplicated trajectories.
+Furthermore, DETR-like approaches can only decode a fixed number of modes, as the number of learnable/static anchors cannot be changed once specified at the start of training.
+By contrast, our ModeSeq framework completely achieves parameter sharing across decoding steps and supports outputting more/fewer modes at test time, which can be simply achieved by changing the number of decoding steps.
 This characteristic can be helpful since the degree of uncertainty varies by scenario.

-\textbf{Comparison with Typical Recurrent Networks.} The ModeSeq layer can be viewed as a sort of recurrent network~\cite{hochreiter1997long, cho2014learning} due to its parameter sharing across all decoding steps, though its core components are modernized with Transformers to achieve impressive performance.
-While typical recurrent networks compress the memory into a single hidden state, which is often lossy, the Memory Transformer inside a ModeSeq layer allows for direct access to all prior mode embeddings, naturally scaling the capacity of the memory as the number of modes grows.
+\textbf{Comparison with Typical Recurrent Networks.} The ModeSeq layer can be viewed as a sort of recurrent network~\cite{hochreiter1997long, cho2014learning} due to its parameter sharing across decoding steps, though its core components are modernized with Transformers.
+While typical recurrent networks compress the memory into a single hidden state, which is often lossy, the Memory Transformer in a ModeSeq layer allows for direct access to all prior mode embeddings, naturally scaling the capacity of the memory as the number of modes grows.